isomerpages/moe-plmgss/_co-curricular-programmes/Clubs and Societies/Infocomm Technology (Media Production & Photography).md

 third_nav_title: Clubs and Societies
 variant: tiptap
 ---
-<p>The Information Technology (Media Production) Club offers a unique blend
+<p>The Information Technology (Mass Media Production) Club offers a unique
-of technological immersion and creative exploration, providing members with hands-on experience in photography, infocomm technology, and audio-visuals.
+blend of technological immersion and creative exploration, providing members with hands-on experience in photography, infocomm technology, and audio-visuals.
 Our mission is to spark enthusiasm by integrating technology into engaging projects and activities.
 Learning extends beyond the classroom, with enriching